xyproto/cxx/README.md

 # :sake: sake make

-Opinionated build system that uses Python (Python2 in Scons) together with Make for compiling C++17 code.
+Simple and modern way to structure, build and test C++17 code.
+Uses Scons and Make under the hood.

 No configuration needed.